danielealbano/cachegrand/README.md

         - [ ] Implement a YAML based configuration

 - v0.2
+    - [ ] Memory Management
+        - [ ] Implement a SLAB allocator
+    - [ ] Logging
+        - [ ] Add the ability to perform multi-threaded logging via a ring buffer per thread processed by the logger thread (if too many messages are submitted the caller has to wait for space in the ring).
+        - [ ] Add logging to disk sink
     - [ ] Hashtable
         - [ ] Implement adaptative spinlocks
         - [ ] Implement a sliding spinlock window to release locked chunks in advance if possible